orilan93/SiameseFish/readme.md

 1. Configure and run data_extraction.py to extract the images that are useful from the drive.
 2. Configure and run preprocess_data.py to preprocess the images ready for training.

+(Skip above points if dataset is already ready.)

 3. Configure and run embeddings.py to train the embedding network.
-4. Configure and run distance_classifier.py to train and evaluate the classifier.
+4. Configure and run knn_classifier.py to evaluate the classifier.

 ## Experiments